How Do You Prove Employer Liability?

 Call our advisors for free advice about proving employer liability.
 They can discuss what evidence you could submit in support of your claim.

-Can Claims Against An Employer Be Handled On A No Win No Fee Basis?
+Can Claims For Employer Liability Be Handled On A No Win No Fee Basis?

 A No Win No Fee arrangement is a contract between you and your solicitor that sets out the conditions they need to meet in order to be paid.
 If your case does not succeed, then you won’t pay solicitor fees.
 You also don’t need to make an upfront payment in order for them to start working on your claim.

-At the conclusion of a successful claim, your solicitor will take a success fee from your compensation payout to cover their costs.
+At the conclusion of a successful claim, your solicitor will take a success fee from your compensation.
 However, the fee is legally capped and something your solicitor will discuss with you before the claim begins.

 To find out more about No Win No Fee agreements, or to start your claim involving employer liability today, get in touch with us by: